Our 100-hours of Bartending Courses include the following plus much more:

 Bartenders need to know some coffee drinks because customers like to end their night of fun and libations with a nice, hot coffee drink.
 Riverside Bartending School teaches about ten different coffee drinks ranging from Mexican Coffee to Irish Coffee.
 A good coffee drink on a cold night may be just what a customer wants.
 Why not learn them in Bartending School so you will be able to consult with your customer on the best coffee drink for them.

 How about a Mimosa or a Princess Dianna?
 Many restaurants have busy Sunday brunch crowds that love to order Champagne and wine drinks.
 Brunch is a moneymaker if a graduate finds the right place to work.
 Our Bartending School understands the importance of knowing these drinks.
 Weddings, parties, and holidays are filled with customers ordering these libations.
 The more knowledge a graduate has, the happier the customers will be.

 TWENTY DIFFERENT WINES AND THE FOODS THEY PAIR WITH

-Bartending Courses without food and wine pairing are really leaving something out.
+Bartending Courses without food and wine pairing are leaving something out.
 Nothing replaces a bartender or a server that can recommend the appropriate wine with the right course in the meal.
-Our Bartending School teaches our students about before and after dinner wines, what wines go with what foods, and pronunciations of the most common wines served at restaurants such as Cabernet Sauvignon.
-Just as stated above, many times, a knowledgeable bartender or server that can recommend the right alcohol for the right meal is priceless to the establishment and the customers.
-Food and wine pairing raises the bar when it comes to service!
+Our Bartending School teaches our students about before and after-dinner wines, what wines go with what foods, and pronunciations of the most typical wines served at restaurants such as Cabernet Sauvignon.
+Just as stated above, many times, a knowledgeable bartender or server that can recommend the right alcohol for a meal is priceless to the establishment and the customers.
+Knowing how to pair food and wine pairing raises the bar when it comes to service!

 Riverside Bartending School has the most extensive bartending courses available.
 Stop by and hang out with us if you would like.
-We are very honored and proud to show people our awesome school!
+We are very honored and proud to show people our excellent school!